PhantomPhr3ak/bachelorthesis-distributed-ids/README.md

 - **NOTICE**: Third Party libraries and their licenses
 - **AUTHORS.txt**: Attributions
 - **attack-tool** : The attack tool

+# IMPORTANT: There are two branches in this Repo:
+- **main** This branch contains the version fitted for use on a raspberry pi
+- **singlehost** This branch is modified to work on a single host again

 # License
 Individual Licenses for the different parts can be found in the respective directories.